P7h/P7h.github.io/Groovy/04_intro.md

 ## Demos

-* Cat pictures from Flickr
+* Groovy program to fetch and display kittens from Flickr.

-* Build script showdown: Gradle vs. Maven
+* Java build script showdown: Maven vs. Gradle.

-* Visualization app built using Groovy and Grails
+* Visualization app built using Groovy and Grails.

-* Griffon sample app for loading Database
+* Griffon sample app for loading dummy data to a database.

 ---V